norswap/riptide/README.md

   (this chain comes preconfigured in Metamask and other wallets as "Localhost")
 - Run the NextJS dev command (web server + live reload)
 - Deploy the contracts to the local node
-- Build the zk circuits (this make take a while, especially the first time when you'll need to download the 300MB trusted setup file)

 After that, you can visit the app at http://localhost:3000/ (if that port is already occupied, NextJS might affect another one).